-The NHIE is the original exam for the home inspection profession.
-It is the only independent, psychometrically valid home inspector exam in the United States.
 Home inspectors who pass the NHIE are career-ready, with proven competence.
-Test takers can use the NHIE as a credential to stand out from competitors and win business from buyers, sellers, developers and real estate professionals.
+Passage of the NHIE can help test-takers stand out from competitors and win business from buyers, sellers, developers and real estate professionals.

-EBPHI’s sole purpose is to develop and maintain high-stakes examinations for the real estate inspection profession and to advocate for high standards for the profession.
-It is governed by a volunteer board of directors, but it is not a membership organization.
+To develop and maintain high-stakes examinations for the real estate inspection profession and to advocate for high standards for the profession.

 A National Standard

 By requiring home inspectors to pass the NHIE, states participate in the national standard for the professional home inspector.
 The NHIE addresses the core competencies of home inspection as they apply in all states.
 Many state regulatory bodies also wish to test knowledge of state-specific laws, regulations or standards for a profession or occupation.
-EBPHI is able to consult in the development and CBT delivery assistance if needed.
-The total number of National Home Inspector Exams administered in the US in 2017 was over 6,500.
+More than 6,800 National Home Inspector Exams were administered in the U.S. in 2020.

-The cost to develop, implement and maintain a high-stakes, legally defensible examination like the National Home Inspector Examination is considerable.
+The cost to develop, implement and maintain a high-stakes, legally defensible examination like the NHIE is considerable.
 EBPHI makes the NHIE available at no direct cost to the state, because it is our mission to set the standard for home inspector competency and to assist states in protecting the public.